MedetHasanUgurlu/Oracle-Certification/src/main/java/org/medron/chapter9_AdvancedClassDesign/README.md

 # Oracle-Certification Chapter 9-Advanced Class Design
-#“You take the blue pill – the story ends, you wake up in your bed and believe whatever you want to believe.
+### “You take the blue pill – the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill – you stay in Wonderland and I show you how deep the rabbit-hole goes.”
+###### Morpheus
     ø If you mark something abstract, you are intending for someone else to extend or implement it.
 But, if you mark something final, ø you are preventing anyone from extending or implementing it.
 These concepts are in direct conflict with each other.
     ~ public abstract final class Tortoise {}  DOES NOT COMPILE